matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin.md

 Plugins that can specify everything they need to in the _plugin.json_ files, such as themes, don't need to implement this class.

-The name of the implementation of this class should be the same name as the plugin they are a part of (eg, `class UserCountry extends Plugin`).
+Class implementations should be named after the plugin they are a part of (eg, `class UserCountry extends Plugin`).

 ### Plugin Metadata